clj-easy/graal-config/README.md

-# Graal Configurations Collection
+# Graal config

-The repository for distributing the GraalVM `native-image`configurations via simple `deps.edn` subproject recipes.
+A repository containing GraalVM `native-image` configurations to be used as git libraries in `deps.edn`.

 This library is recommended in combination with `graal-build-time` that automatically injects `--initialize-at-build-time` packages list.

 ``` clojure
 com.github.clj-easy/graal-build-time {:mvn/version "<latest_release>"}